 By following our expert tips, you’ll create a strong bond while helping your rescue dog discover that the world can be a safe and exciting place to explore.

 Bringing a rescue dog into your home is a rewarding experience.
-But, it can also be challenging.
+But it can also be challenging.
 These dogs often face uncertainty, fear, and even trauma.
-As you start this journey, socializing your rescue dog1 is a key step.
+As you start this journey, socialising your rescue dog is a key step.

-The best time for socialization is between three weeks and four months old1.
+The best time for socialisation is between three weeks and four months old.
 But, for rescue dogs who missed this window, it’s harder.
 Still, with patience, persistence, and the right approach, you can help your dog feel confident and well-adjusted.

 Key Takeaways

-- Socialization is crucial for helping rescue dogs overcome fear, anxiety, and aggression.
+- Socialisation is crucial for helping rescue dogs overcome fear, anxiety, and aggression.

-- Understanding your rescue dog’s background, including any past trauma or neglect, is key to tailoring your socialization approach.
+- Understanding your rescue dog’s background, including any past trauma or neglect, is key to tailoring your socialisation approach.

 - Start slowly and gradually, creating a safe and secure environment for your dog to explore new experiences.